About Te Hā o Mātauranga

 We are a registered Charitable Trust - charities number CC38024 and hold Level 3 Social Sector Accreditation.

-Vicki Gulleford - Coordinator
+Vicki Gulleford - Operations Lead

 Vicki keeps the hub humming by taking care of the everyday things: administration, HR, finances and wrangling printers and PCs.
 She has lots of useful information and connections that she shares - if you are not sure what you are looking for, Vic can probably sort it!
 You can usually find her around between 9am and 3pm.
 Vicki is also a District Councillor for Kaikōura District Council, chairing the District Licencing Committee and is a member of many funding committees.
 In her own time, Vicki juggles schedules with her 3 daughters, and enjoys reading and listening to music.